University of East Anglia

 The Norwich Research Park Innovation Centre has over 30 state-of-the-art office and laboratory units in a customised 43,000 sq ft (4,215 sq m) three-storey building.
 The office and laboratory suites are designed and fitted out to the highest standards for businesses involved in all aspects of science, technology and support services.
 Read more.

-The Norwich Research Park is a business community of research organisations with world-leading science credentials and over thirty science and technology based businesses.
+The Norwich Research Park is a business community of research organisations with world-leading science credentials and over forty science and technology based businesses.

 Norwich Research Park is a partnership between the University of East Anglia, the Norfolk and Norwich University Hospital, four independent world-renowned research institutes namely the John Innes Centre, Institute of Food Research and The Genome Analysis Centre (all strategically funded by the Biotechnology and Biological Sciences Research Council (BBSRC)) and The Sainsbury Laboratory linked to the Gatsby Charitable Foundation.
 The BBSRC is itself a partner as is the John Innes Foundation.
 The Park is managed by Norwich Research Partners LLP.